strapi/strapi/README.md

 ## Support

-For more information on the upcoming version, please take a look to our [ROADMAP](https://github.com/strapi/strapi/projects).
+For more information on the upcoming version, please take a look at our [ROADMAP](https://github.com/strapi/strapi/projects).

 #### Community support